captainkie/Magento2-Thailand-Province-Dropdown/README.md

 # Testing

-- test on magento to version 2.4.6 comunity (ce)
+- test on magento to version 2.4.6 community (CE)

 ## Screenshots